Picture not described

 With Chase’s free (and only) current account, you’ll get a blue numberless debit card, with your details stored on the app so only you can see them.
 Starling Bank’s free (and only) current account comes with a teal-coloured vertical card.

-Neither bank has branches (Chase only has branches in the US), but Starling lets you withdraw or deposit money into your account at Post Office counters.
-This isn’t possible with Chase, but you can withdraw money from an ATM.
-Chase pays 1% AER on current account balances and offers a linked savings account paying 4.1% AER.
-Starling pays a small amount of interest (0.05%) on balances up to £85,000.
+Neither bank has branches (Chase only has branches in the US), but Starling lets you deposit money into your account at Post Office counters, which isn’t possible with Chase.
+While Starling lets you cash cheques using the app, Chase doesn’t.
+Both banks let you withdraw money from ATMs.

 Starling has a UK banking licence and Chase is a subsidiary of JPMorgan which is authorised by the Prudential Regulation Authority (PRA) and regulated by the FCA and the PRA.
 In both cases, this means that your money will be protected by the Financial Services Compensation Scheme (FSCS) which covers deposits of up to £85,000 per person.